zombikitty/zombikitty/README.md

 🌙(away): either offtab or ontab, if there isnt a response dont be shy to whisper to us to get us ontab :3

-⛔(busy): dniuf, most likely not feeling up to socialise.
+⛔(busy): dniuf, most likely not feeling up to socialise, or afk.

 💬(looking for chat): Feel free to interact! ^^